Management & Staff

 The AOA National Joint Replacement Registry (AOANJRR) is an initiative of the Australian Orthopaedic Association (AOA).
 At the time it was established, the Federal Board of the AOA nominated a AOANJRR Committee to develop policies for the operation of the AOANJRR.
 This committee reports directly to the AOA Board of Directors.

-Members of the committee include the Chairman (who is nominated by the AOA Board of Directors), the AOANJRR Director and Deputy Directors, an orthopaedic surgeon from each state and territory, representatives of specialty groups, the Chief Executive Officer and Advocacy and Governance Manager of the AOA.
+Members of the committee include the Chairman (who is nominated by the AOA Board of Directors), the AOANJRR Director and Deputy Directors, The AOA President, Vice PResident, 2nd Vice PResident, AOA Research Commitee Chair, an orthopaedic surgeon from each state and territory, representatives of specialty groups, the Chief Executive Officer and Advocacy and Governance Manager of the AOA.
 The current members of the committee are:

 The Director of the AOANJRR, who is appointed by the AOA Board, is responsible for the day to day management with the assistance of the Deputy Directors and Assistant Deputy Directors (also appointed by the AOA Board).
 In addition, the AOA employs an AOANJRR Manager who is involved in maintaining liaison with hospitals, surgeons and the government as well as implementing new strategies and coordinating the preparation of the annual report.